Varsha-P/Word-Density-Analyzer/README.md

 #WORD DENSITY ANALYSIS

-##Goal: Identify topic of the web page or in other words, output tags for a particular web page
+###Goal: Identify topic of the web page or in other words, output tags for a particular web page
+####The repository contains a jar as well as the source code.

 These are the results for the three example pages: